In-Context Learning Enhanced Credibility Transformer: Introduction

 \subsection{Manuscript organization}

 The next section introduces the ICL-Credibility Transformer.
 Starting from the base Credibility Transformer, we augment this base architecture by ICL that modifies the instance representations in the latent CLS token space by context batch information.
 This is achieved by a context token decorator and an ICL transformer.
 We also discuss the two phase learning procedure, which is common practice in contemporary machine learning tools.
 Section \ref{section interpretation} mainly serves at giving model interpretations and making the connection to B\"uhlmann credibility.
 In Section \ref{Numerical example}, we verify the excellent performance of the ICL-Credibility Transformer on the popular French MTPL data of \cite{Dutang}.
-In Section \ref{Zero-shot analysis of Region}, we discuss a zero-shot analysis that shows how our method generalizes to new levels of features that have not been available for training, this reflects a sort of transfer learning using the context.
+In Section \ref{Zero-shot analysis of Region}, we discuss a zero-shot analysis that shows how our method generalizes to new levels of features that have not been available for training.
 Finally, Section \ref{Conclusions} concludes.